Causal-I-ART/I-ART-tutorial/docs/source/R-package.rst

     Y <- matrix(c(4.4, 0.5, 4.3, 0.7, 4.1, NA, 5.0, 0.4, 1.7, 0.1, NA, 0.2, 1.4, NA, 1.7, 0.4), ncol = 2)

-    result <- iartest(Z, X, Y, L = 1000, verbose = TRUE)
+    result <- iArt.test(Z, X, Y, L = 1000, verbose = TRUE)

     print(result)

-Different Imputation Methods in IART
+Different Imputation Methods in iArt
 --------------------------------------

-The IART package supports various methods for imputing missing data in R. Each method can be specified using the `G` parameter in the `iartest` function.
+The iArt package supports various methods for imputing missing data in R. Each method can be specified using the `G` parameter in the `iArt.test` function.
 It is slightly different from the Python version, because the R version uses the missforest and mice, whereas the Python version uses the IterativeImputer

-To specify an imputation method in R, set the `G` parameter in the `iartest` function to one of the options.
+To specify an imputation method in R, set the `G` parameter in the `iArt.test` function to one of the options.

 - **MICE (`'mice'`)**:
     Multiple Imputation by Chained Equations (MICE) is a popular imputation method in R. It is a fully conditional specification method that creates multiple imputations by filling in missing data multiple times using a specified imputation model.

     .. code-block:: R

-        result <- iartest(Z, X, Y, G = 'mice', L = 1000, verbose = TRUE)
+        result <- iArt.test(Z, X, Y, G = 'mice', L = 1000, verbose = TRUE)

     You can find more about the `mice` package on its CRAN page here: `mice <https://CRAN.R-project.org/package=mice>`_.